-- A2.55 We are in agreement that the existence of reputational risk is not in itself an appropriate basis for consolidation; an entity should be consolidated only if the reporting entity has the power to direct its activities to generate returns for the reporting entity. - A2.56 We are generally content with the disclosures that paragraph B47 proposes should be provided if, during the period, the reporting entity provides support that it was not obliged to provide to an entity that at that time it was not consolidating. - A2.57 However, we think there is an implication that, if a reporting entity provides support to a structured entity, it controls the structured entity.
-We do not think that is right, because we think there may be circumstances where a reporting entity provides support but there is not a change in its powers and therefore the control definition is not met.
+- A2.68 We are in agreement that the existence of reputational risk is not in itself an appropriate basis for consolidation; an entity should be consolidated only if the reporting entity has the power to direct its activities to generate returns for the reporting entity.
+We note, however, that reputational risk can lead to a reporting entity undertaking transactions that might result in a circumstance indicating control. - A2.69 We are generally content with the disclosures that paragraph B47 proposes should be provided if, during the period, the reporting entity provides support that it was not obliged to provide to an entity that at that time it was not consolidating.
+In relation to paragraph B47(a) we consider disclosures should only be required when the entity has the intention to support entities if it has given support to that entity in the past.
+This reasoning is identified in BC145 that although such a disclosure might be of interest for users of financial statements, the Board decided against requiring disclosures of a reporting entity's intention to provide support to an unconsolidated structured entity without having a contractual or constructive obligation to do so, because it questioned its feasibility.
+However, we think there is an implication that, if a reporting entity provides support to a structured entity, it controls the structured We do not think that is right, because we think there may be entity. circumstances where a reporting entity provides support but there is not a change in its powers and therefore the control definition is not met.